 Attractive tax framework and extensive trade agreements

 Singapore has signed over 21 free trade agreements, and 76 comprehensive avoidance of double tax agreements (DTAs).
-It also offers one of the most attractive corporate tax structures in the world with the corporate tax rate just 17 percent.
+It also offers one of the most attractive corporate tax structures in the world with the corporate tax rate at just 17%.

-Access to the high skilled local talent pool
+Access to the highly skilled local talent pool

-Thus, Singapore – being Asia’s business epicenter – enjoys a unique position in the global economy, and we, at InCorp Asia, are best placed to help entrepreneurs and foreign companies opting for Singapore company set-up.
+Thus, Singapore – being Asia’s business epicentre – enjoys a unique position in the global economy, and we, at InCorp Group, are best placed to help entrepreneurs and foreign companies who are opting to start a business in Singapore.